Prat011/computer-use/README.md

 ## Setup and Installation

-1. Make sure you have Python installed on your system
+1. Make sure you have Python3.11 installed on your system
 2. Install the required dependencies:
    ```bash
    pip install -r requirements.txt